 All of that stuff I’ve told you over the last few weeks, forget about it for a day or two.
 I just got news of the best sort and frankly, I can’t even think about attachment, dysfunction, or politics now, let alone write about them.
 Can we take a break?
 An email I’ve been waiting for just came.
 I’ve been accepted into Tim Cahill’s Advanced Narrative track – along with nine other writers – at next week’s 28th Annual Book Passage Travel Writers & Photographers Conference in Corte Madera.
 That may not impress you much, but it’s a really big deal to me.
 A big, big BFD.

 You may not recognize his name, but Cahill’s writing grabbed me back in 1994 when Outside Magazine published My Malaria, Adventures in delirium.
 Or, why I’m on a steak and gin-and-tonic diet, for my health (click here to read it online).
-A quarter of a century later, My Malaria is still the best writing I’ve read hands-down.
+A quarter of a century later, My Malaria is still among the best writing I’ve read hands-down.

 Discovering Outside Magazine in the 90s with its stories from Cahill, White, Quammen, Krakauer, and others, was as exciting to me as Elvis’ new beat was to teenagers in the 50s.

 Outside Online says about him: “Tim Cahill is one of the founders of Outside, author of its long-running “Out There” column, and an editor-at-large.
 He’s the author of nine books, one of which (Jaguars Ripped My Flesh) National Geographic named as one of the 100 best adventure/travel books ever written.
 He is the co-author of four IMAX documentary screenplays, two of which were nominated for Academy Awards.
 He lives in Montana, in the shadow of the Crazy Mountains.”